 The area for the new pad on the board surface must be smooth and flat.
-If internal fibers of the board are exposed or if there are deep scratches in the surface they should be repaired.
-Refer to appropriate procedure.
+If internal fibers of the board are exposed or if there are deep scratches on the surface, they should be repaired.
+Refer to the appropriate procedure.

 Select a replacement land that most closely matches the land to be replaced.
 (See Figure 2)

 Cut out and trim the new land.
 Cut the length to provide the maximum allowable circuit overlap for soldering.
-Minimum 2 times the circuit width.
+Minimum two times the circuit width.
 (See Figure 3)

-The new replacement land may be trimmed from copper sheet.
+Note: The new replacement land may be trimmed from a copper sheet.

 Mix the epoxy and apply a small amount to the surface where the new land will be placed.